RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/vsam/README.md

   ```

 ## Demonstration Overview
-This demonstration shows a simple COBOL IBM&reg; CICS&reg; "green screen" application which accesses VSAM data by using `EXEC CICS` statements where the data is held in indexed sequential files on disk.
+This demonstration shows a simple COBOL IBM&reg; CICS&reg; "green screen" application which accesses VSAM data by using `EXEC CICS` statements where the data is held in indexed sequential files on a disk.

 The demonstration includes a Python script that helps you create the enterprise server instance.
 The script: